dpannguyen/stocks-analyzer/README.md

 # Stonks Analyzer

 ## About
-An application to provide users with subscribable services that will make navigating financial decisions easier by giving real-time data.
+An application to provide users with subscribable services that make navigating financial decisions easier by giving real-time stocks data.

+The application uses Node.js for server and React for UI implementation.
+The central architectural pattern implemented is Service-Oriented Architecture (SOA) with Publish-Subscribe model.
+Services are dynamically made available and taken off.

 The three services we offer are:
 1. Market Index List